TrilliantHealth/trilliant-data-science/libs/mops/docs/invocation_locks.md

 If the result is ever found prior to acquiring the lock, the orchestrator returns it.
 If the lock is ever acquired, the Shell will be called to start a remote invocation.

-The expiring lock must be maintained by the acquirer.
+The lock should be maintained by the acquirer to prevent expiration.
 In practice, this involves spawning a separate thread to 'update' the lock's `updated_at` timestamp on a regular schedule.
 If this timestamp is not updated for longer than the expiration time, the lock is considered to have expired without release, and the next attempt to acquire it will succeed.

-On the remote side, early in startup, the remote will begin to 'accompany' the orchestrator in maintaining the expiring lock.
+The `MemoizingPicklingRunner` passes the lock writer id to the remote.
+On the remote side, early in startup, the remote will identify the current lock writer id, and only if it matches will it continue to execute.
+This allows a form of "last writer wins" to break ties in cases where the acquirer did not maintain the lock (perhaps due to failure of the orchestrator process).

+The remote process will maintain the lock as well once it has started.
 This way, if the orchestrator itself dies, then the lock will not expire until after the remote side exits (whether successfully or unsuccessfully).

 When a Shell exits (whether successfully or unsuccessfully), the orchestrator will _release_ the lock immediately.
 This is mostly useful as a debugging indication that the orchestrator continued running